MooersLab/ofat4xtals/README.md

 The recycling of crystallization plates saves money and reduces plastic waste.

 If you make the reservoir solutions according to the standard protein crystallization practice, you can change the volume to 1,000 microliters.
-You can actually use 350 microliters, which is sufficient to cover the bottom of a standard 24-well crystallization plate.
+You can use 350 microliters, which is sufficient to cover the bottom of a standard 24-well crystallization plate.
-The surface area of the reservoir solution matters, not its volume.
+The surface area of the reservoir solution matters more than its volume.
 If you want to make stock solutions for 15 mL or 50 mL Falcon tubes, you could change the volume from 100 microliters to 15,000 or 50,000 microliters.